-A1.2 Alternative Performance Indicators
+A1.3 Alternative Performance Indicators

-- A1.2.1 The team shall use the alternative PIs listed in Tables A2 to A5 where applicable, as per Table A1. - A1.2.2 The team shall distinguish the alternative PIs for the RBF from default PIs with the use of the suffix 'R'.
+- A1.3.1 The team shall use the alternative PIs listed in Tables A2 to A5 where applicable, as per Table A1. - A1.3.2 The team shall distinguish the alternative PIs for the RBF from default PIs with the use of the suffix 'R'.

-Table A2: PI 1.2.3R information/monitoring PISGs if the RBF is used to score PI 1.1.1 for the UoA ■
+Table A2: PI 1.2.3R information/monitoring PISGs if the RBF is used to score PI 1.1.1 for the UoA $\blacksquare$

-Component Pl Scoring issues SG60 SG80 SG100 Harvest strategy est Information (a) (a) Range of Some relevant information related to consequence analysis (CA) and productivity and susceptibility attributes for the target species are available to support the harvest strategy.
+Component PI Scoring issues SG60 SG80 SG100 Harvest strategy Information / monitoring 1.2.3R Relevant information is collected to support the harvest strategy. (a) Range of information Some relevant information related to consequence analysis (CA) and productivity and susceptibility attributes for the target species are available to support the harvest strategy.
 Sufficient relevant information related to consequence analysis (CA) and productivity and susceptibility attributes for the target species are available to support the harvest strategy.
 A comprehensive range of information (on stock structure, stock productivity, fleet composition, stock abundance, UoA removals and other information such as environmental information), including some that may not be directly relevant to the current harvest strategy, is available. (b) Monitoring Stock abundance and UoA removals are monitored and at least 1 indicator is available and monitored with sufficient frequency to support the harvest strategy.
 Stock abundance and UoA removals are regularly monitored at a level of accuracy and coverage consistent with the harvest strategy, and 1 or more indicators are available and monitored with sufficient frequency to support the harvest strategy.
-All information require d by the harvest strategy is monitored with high frequency and a high degree of certainty, and there is a good understanding of the inherent uncertaint ies in the information (data) and the robustness of assessment and management in dealing with this uncertainty. (c) Comprehensiveness of information There is good information on all other fishery removals from the stock.
+All information require d by the harvest strategy is monitored with high frequency and a high degree of certainty, and there is a good understanding of the inherent uncertaint ies in the information (data) and the robustness of assessment and management in dealing with this uncertainty. (c) Comprehen- siveness of information There is good information on all other fishery removals from the stock.

-- A1.2.3 In considering the status of the stock in P1, the team shall consider information about mortality that is observed and mortality that is unobserved. - A1.2.4 The team shall interpret "sufficient" information at the SG80 level to mean that all information required to implement the harvest strategy is available at a quality and quantity necessary to demonstrate achievement of the SG80 outcome PI 1.1.1. - A1.2.5 The team shall interpret a "comprehensive range of information" and "all information" at the SG100 level to include information provided by a strategic research plan. - A1.2.5.1 This information shall go beyond the immediate short-term management needs to create a strategic body of research relevant to the long-term UoA-specific management system. - A1.2.6 The team shall assess the veracity of information.
+- A1.3.3 In considering the status of the stock in P1, the team shall consider information about mortality that is observed and mortality that is unobserved. - A1.3.4 The team shall interpret "sufficient" information at the SG80 level to mean that all information required to implement the harvest strategy is available at a quality and quantity necessary to demonstrate achievement of the SG80 outcome PI 1.1.1. - A1.3.5 The team shall interpret a "comprehensive range of information" and "all information" at the SG100 level to include information provided by a strategic research plan. - A1.3.5.1 This information shall go beyond the immediate short-term management needs to create a strategic body of research relevant to the long-term UoA-specific management system. - A1.3.6 The team shall assess the veracity of information.